khanlamiah019/StudBuds/README.md

 ---
 ## ⚖️ Ethical Principles
-(1) 1.02.
+- 1.02.
 Moderate the interests of the software engineer, the employer, the client and the users with the public good.
-(2) 1.08.
+- 1.08.
 Be encouraged to volunteer professional skills to good causes and contribute to public education concerning the discipline.
-(3) 3.10.
+- 3.10.
 Ensure adequate testing, debugging, and review of software and related documents on which they work.
-(4) 3.12.
+- 3.12.
 Work to develop software and related documents that respect the privacy of those who will be affected by that software.
-(5) 6.08.
+- 6.08.
 Take responsibility for detecting, correcting, and reporting errors in software and associated documents on which they work.
+- 8.02.
+Improve their ability to create safe, reliable, and useful quality software at reasonable cost and within a reasonable time.
+- 2.02.
+Not knowingly use software that is obtained or retained either illegally or unethically.
+- 3.01.
+Strive for high quality, acceptable cost and a reasonable schedule, ensuring significant tradeoffs are clear to and accepted by the employer and the client, and are available for consideration by the user and the public.
+- 3.05.
+Ensure an appropriate method is used for any project on which they work or propose to work.
+- 3.11.
+Ensure adequate documentation, including significant problems discovered and solutions adopted, for any project on which they work.

+---
 ## 📖 License

 StudBuds is licensed under the [MIT License](LICENSE).